 Flessenlikker, flessenschraper…!?
 A typical Dutch device!

 The Netherlands is a relatively small country.
-But with a lot of people living in a small area, we have managed to develop our own little culture, our own way of living with typical things and events.
+But with a lot of people living in a small area, the Dutch have managed to develop their own little culture, our their way of living with typical things and events.

 To see how well integrated the students of the BLC summer school were, we gave them something that is seen as typically Dutch.

-This thing was a long handle with a small flexible semi-circular leaf-shaped thing at the end of it…
+This thing had a long handle with a small flexible semi-circular leaf-shaped thing at the end of it…

 What is this typical Dutch item?

 So we showed the students in the video this item and said it was something that symbolizes Dutch culture and the Dutch people.